Rotary Nature Play Park

 The Rotary Club of Berry celebrated the planting of 100 trees for 100 years of Rotary service in Australia in a ceremony 3 May 2021 involving over 100 primary and pre-school children at the Boongaree parkland in North Street, Berry.

 The Market Fair Day on 4 December 2005 at the Alexander Street entrance to the Berry Showgrounds was the chosen time and place for the ceremony to mark the burial of the Berry community’s time capsule.

 Sealed with a concrete slab and plaque, the 1.8 metre long stainless steel cylinder represents a recording of personal messages, photos and history for the many families and individuals who purchased an envelope for their items to be placed into the time capsule.

-Each item in the capsule was individually vacuum sealed with all contents recorded in a ledger that is to be handed over to the Berry Museum for safekeeping.
+Each item in the capsule was individually vacuum sealed with all contents recorded in a ledger that was handed over to the Berry Museum for safekeeping.

-The pathway has been made possible because of various fundraising activities, including the sale of engraved pavers to members of the Berry community that were cemented into the pathway, together with the support of the State Government through the Community Building Partnership Program, and the Shoalhaven City Council.
+The pathway has been made possible because of various fundraising activities, including the sale of engraved pavers to members of the Berry community that were cemented into the pathway, together with the support of the State Government and the Shoalhaven City Council.